idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 1. Execute (It's 1% inspiration and 99% percperation)

 The only time when the 5 step process should occur simultaneously across all tracks is when a team is forming, or taking a major pivot.
 At all other times this series of steps should be occurring continuously and asynchronously.

+The full process is expensive and the team should be shielded from some of it but here's some engagement that should happen:

+- **Product Manager** - Fully engaged in every step.
+- **Data Science** - Impact analysis and sizing
+- **Projects and costing** - Senior and Staff engineers, because they have higher accuracy and this ensures their buy in.
+- **Interested Parties** - The process should be transparent, and anyone wants to, including junior engineers, are welcome to see how the process works.
+However, given they aren't required for the process, this shouldn't come at the expense of their day jobs

 [TODO Picture]